-- How to Make a Blanket: A Step-by-Step Guide for Cozy Creations
+- How to Wear a Thong: A Step-by-Step Guide for Ultimate Comfort

-- How to Wrap Samosa: A Step-by-Step Guide for Perfectly Crispy Delights
+- How to Poultice a Hoof: A Step-by-Step Guide for Horse Owners

 Welcoming a litter of puppies into the world is an exciting time for any dog owner.
 However, it’s important to be aware of the potential risks that can arise, such as a mother dog accidentally crushing her puppies.
 This distressing situation can occur due to various factors, including lack of experience, large litter size, or limited space.
 In this article, we will explore practical tips and strategies on how to prevent mother dogs from unintentionally harming their precious pups.